craftedbygc/taxi/README.md

 `this.wrapper` is also available, which is a reference to the main `data-taxi` container.

 ### How transitions are chosen
-Taxi has a distinct heirarchy when it comes to choosing which transition to run during a navigation:
+Taxi has a distinct hierarchy when it comes to choosing which transition to run during a navigation:

 ```mermaid
 graph LR